peihongt/Arm-based-Temperature-Controlled-Lighting-System/README.md

 ![image](https://user-images.githubusercontent.com/82261395/122635598-71491500-d117-11eb-9959-d3c0dded7a62.png)

-2. ADC on temperature from LM35 temperature sensors
+2. ADC conversion on input analog temperature value
 - Step 1: In the Categories tab on the left, go to Analog and select ADC1.
 - Step 2: Enable the IN0 which corresponds to output pin PA0 to configure it as an ADC pin
 - Step 3: Set the resolution value to 12 bits (15 ADC clock cycles) which specify the ADC values that we'll be getting ranges from 0 to 2^12.